 WordPress Consulting – $200 per Hour

-I first tried WordPress in 2003 and I have been using WordPress as my primary content management system since 2006.
+I first tested WordPress in 2003 and I have been using WordPress as my primary content management system since 2006.
 It has proved to be an important part of my online success and I continue to use the platform every single day.
 All of my major blogs focus on the WordPress platform in one form or other which has allowed me to test and review thousands of WordPress plugins and themes.

 - Installation & Upgrades